An Auditable AI Agent Loop for Empirical Economics: A Case Study in Forecast Combination: Illustration: beyond forecasting combination

 \section{Illustration: beyond forecasting combination}

-In the empirical application of \citet{DieboldShin2019} studied in Section~\ref{sec:empirical}, \texttt{program.md} asks the agent to find a look-ahead-free, data-based lambda selection rule for peLASSO forecast combination. \texttt{train.R} defines a function that takes admissible historical data and returns a forecast. \texttt{prepare.R} implements a rolling-origin evaluation: at each date $t$, it passes \texttt{train.R} only information available through $(t-1)$, produces a forecast for $t$, and computes RMSE over the evaluation period. \texttt{results.tsv} records one line per candidate rule.
-The empirical task is narrow and inspectable: construct a function that maps admissible historical information into one forecast, and judge every attempted rule under the same rolling-origin RMSE criterion.

-The same four-file architecture applies whenever the researcher can separate an immutable evaluation design from an editable implementation rule.
+As discussed in Section~\ref{sec:fourfiles}, the same four-file architecture applies whenever the researcher can separate an immutable evaluation design from an editable implementation rule.
 The remainder of this section provides three stylized illustrations that map the protocol into familiar empirical settings: regression specification search, structural VARs, and inflation forecasting for monetary policy.

 These illustrations are intentionally schematic.
 In forecasting problems, the evaluator can often be a straightforward out-of-sample loss.
 In inference-heavy settings, by contrast, any scalar score should be understood as a diagnostic screen within a broader research design, not as a complete validation of identification or inference.